 In a world where suicide and anger are crowning the frustrations of people, the life-changing story of this black man enlightens many that nothing has the power to break you without your consent.

 Born as Christopher Paul Gardner, the businessman, and entrepreneur through his life experiences emphasizes the need for everyone who has hit rock bottom, that being beaten down by life is inevitable but what is not is staying down.

 Chris Gardner did not have the basic foundation any child would love to.
-His story is the similar story of many children in the United States and the world at large.
+His story is a similar story of many children in the United States and the world at large.

 As contained in his memoir, Chris was born on February 9, 1954, in Milwaukee, Wisconsin.
 He never knew his biological father till he was a dad himself.
 Sadly, his relationship with his stepfather was appalling.
 He describes it as an abusive one.

 On two occasions, he and his half-sisters were subjected to foster care.
 Summing it all up, Chris grew up a broken child with no father figure to look up to.
 Along the line he had a short-lived interaction with an uncle in the army; a man who gave Chris a reason to be better.

 As much as he hoped for a better future, Chris still dabbled in alcoholism.
 In his words, he was born into “Child abandonment, Child abuse, alcoholism, domestic violence, fear, poverty, and illiteracy”.
 Nevertheless, he kept living, pushing through all odds to have a definition different from his awful past record.

 Thanks to Uncle Henry, Chris enrolled in the army and served as a corpsman.
 Married at 26, the reality of pursuing a medical career at the time was far off.

 Chris’ relationship with his wife, Sherry Dyson got strained and they separated.
 Meanwhile, he was involved in an extra-marital affair with a dental student, Jackie Medina who would later become the mother of his 2 children.